qisun724/cse15l-lab-reports/report5.md

 4. All info needed about the setup: file and directory structure, contents of each file before fixing the bug, full command line ran to trigger the bug, description of what to edit to fix

 ![Image](fileStructure.png)

 The only file that changed was runFile.sh and here is before fixing the bug:
 ```
 javac MathFunctions.java
 java MathFunctions $1 $2
 ```

-Hhere is after fixing the bug:
+Here is after fixing the bug:
 ```
 javac Subjects/MathFunctions.java
 java Subjects/MathFunctions $1 $2